sezero/quakespasm/README.txt

   o  Support for Opus, FLAC, and tracker (S3M/UMX) music (as compile-
      time options).

-  o  Sfx low-pass filter support.
-The -sndspeed command-line option now
+  o  Music and sfx now mixed at 44100Hz to avoid downsampling music.
-     control whether the low-pass filter is applied: if set to 11025 you get the lowpass filter, otherwise not used.
-New -mixspeed command- line option, defaulting to 44100, to control the sample rate.
-New snd_filterquality cvar, value can be 1-5, the 5 setting closely matches the Windows resampler and the 1 setting closely matches the OS X resampler.
+     Low-pass filter applied to the sfx if -sndspeed is 11025 (the default), to preserve the same sound quality as 0.85.9.
+New -mixspeed option sets the rate for mixing sfx and music, and output to the OS (default 44100), setting to 11025 reverts to 0.85.9 behaviour.
+New snd_filterquality cvar, value can be between 1 (emulate OS X resampler) and 5 (emulate Windows resampler), controls the sound of the low-pass filter.

   o  Better Hor+ field of view (FOV) scaling behavior.